 Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of Off-loading, storing and transferring coal to ocean-going barges for transport to Tampa.
-These services are performed by TECO Transport and Trade companies: Mid-South Towing Company, which handles the coal by river barge; Transfer Corporation, which operates the Storage transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Mexico.
+These services are performed by TECO Transport and Trade companies: Mid-South Towing Company, which handles the coal by river barge; Electro Coal Transfer Corporation, which operates the storage and transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Mexico.

 Are Tampa Electric affiliates faced with competition?
-0.

-Yes, the market for bulk commodity transportation is very À. competitive.
-Aside from the coal transportation services performed for Tampa Electric, the TECO Transport and Trade affiliates currently transport ccal 200 other bulk commodities for other customers as well.
-The affiliates anticipate that additional markets for coal will soon develop in Florida for both industrial and electric power generation purposes, and hope to capture a portion of the transportation demand created by those markets. market is very competitive.
+Yes, the market for bulk commodity transportation is very competitive.
+Aside from the coal transportation services performed for Tampa Electric, the TECO Transport and Trade ccal anā other currently transport affiliates commodities for other customers as well.
+The affiliates anticipate that additional markets for coal will soon develop in Florida for both industrial and electric power generation purposes, and hope to capture a portion of the transportation demand created by those markets.
+This market is very competitive.

-Tampa Electric's transportation affiliates are not engaged solely in the one-way transportation of coal, however.
+Tampa Electric's transportation affiliates are not engaged solely in the one-way transportation of coal, nowever.